life-itself/web3/claims/can-solve-public-goods-problem.md

 Aside from this, we should consider the broader ramifications of bringing the incentive of private profit into the provision of the core underpinnings of our lives.
 There is ample evidence that these incentives and the need to compete in the wider market have led to privatized public services being gutted, overleveraged and delivered at (and often below) the bare minimum level of quality we would ever expect[^20].
 There is no reason to believe that provision of public goods would be any different.
 Thus, even if it was plausible to raise significant sums in this way, we should pause to ask whether it would actually be desirable.

-###  P3: Web3 can allocate this revenue more effectively
+###  P3: Web3 can allocate this revenue more effectively: Possibly True

 Web3 may not be able to raise revenue for public goods provision more effectively, but perhaps it can provide innovation in revenue allocation.
 This is the promise of projects such as GitCoin, with their use of quadratic funding.
 We’ll focus on quadratic funding here as it is the most popular and lauded allocation mechanism in the Web3 sphere.